-Of course, the only way to be 100% sure about a property's ability to percolate is to order a perc test.
+Of course, the only way to be 100% sure about a property's ability to percolate is to order a perc test with the local municipality.
 That being said, if you're willing to tolerate some risk in the equation, there are other clues you can look for that will give you a halfway decent idea as to whether or not you need to worry about this.

 For example, here are some easily-observable factors to consider:

 - Look at the other parcels adjoining your property.
-Are there any other houses built nearby?
-If these properties were able to pass their perc test, there's a fair chance that yours can too.
+Are there any houses on these adjoining properties?
+If these parcels passed the perc test, there's a fair chance (though no guarantee) that yours can too.

 - Are there any bodies of water nearby?
-If so, this property could have a high water table or be in or near a flood zone.
-This isn't directly correlated with a property's ability to perc, but it may be reason to use higher caution when deciding whether or not to spend the money on a perc test.
+If so, this property could have a high water table, it could have wetlands, or it could be in or near a flood zone.
+These factors aren't always correlated with a property's ability to perc, but it may be reason to use higher caution (and give you some other things to investigate) when deciding whether or not to spend the money on a perc test.